configcat/configcat-publicapi-go-client/docs/UpdateEvaluationFormulasModel.md

 HasUpdateFormulas returns a boolean if a field has been set.

-### SetUpdateFormulasNil

-`func (o *UpdateEvaluationFormulasModel) SetUpdateFormulasNil(b bool)`

- SetUpdateFormulasNil sets the value for UpdateFormulas to be an explicit nil

-### UnsetUpdateFormulas
-`func (o *UpdateEvaluationFormulasModel) UnsetUpdateFormulas()`

-UnsetUpdateFormulas ensures that no value is present for UpdateFormulas, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)